thakars/DISMOTT/README.md

 Distribution System Model Transformation Tool: Used to convert CYME model (CYME 8.XX) to an OpenDSS model.
 This tool was created at Arizona State University as a part of their projects.

+**The level of accuracy of this tool is above 99%** - power flow results comparison between CYME and OpenDSS.
+This tool was tested in several (>5) utility's feeders.

 # Usage of the tool
 To use the tool the following steps should be addressed: